Research Centers & Interdisciplinary Programs

 Columbia University-Funded Programs

-The Lyme and Tick-borne Diseases Research Center (LTBDRC) was established as the first academic research center in the country to focus multidisciplinary research on the persistent symptoms that plague patients with Lyme disease.
-The Center's mission is to identify better treatments, more sensitive diagnostic tests, and biomarkers that predict treatment response.
+The Lyme and Tick-borne Diseases Research Center was established as the first academic research center in the country to focus multidisciplinary research on chronic Lyme disease.

 The center has aimed to understand the contribution of psychological, psychosocial, and behavioral factors to the onset, progression, and management of physical and mental disease.

 Our mission is to foster scholarly activities contributing to the prevention or delaying of losses in quality of life that may accompany chronic diseases and aging.